jundalisay/superblist/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-11b.md

 The hadith authorities made known the traditions in their various recensions and with their chains of transmitters.
 They were so thorough in this respect that, if a tradition had been transmitted with a chain of transmitters or in a recension not belonging to it, they would have realized that it had been tampered with.
 Something of the sort happened to the imam Muhammad b.
 Ismail 156 al-Bukhari.
 He came to Baghdad, and the hadith scholars wanted to examine him.

 They asked him about several traditions, transposing the chains of transmitters (cited).
-He said= "I do not know those traditions, but I was told by so-and-so . . ." and then he repeated all the traditions in the correct order, supplying each text with the chain of transmitters to which it belonged.
+He said: "I do not know those traditions, but I was told by so-and-so . . ." and then he repeated all the traditions in the correct order, supplying each text with the chain of transmitters to which it belonged.
 The hadith scholars (in Baghdad), in consequence, acknowledged (al-Bukhari's) leadership.
 157

 Religious leaders of independent judgment differed in the extent of their knowledge of traditions.